 LMI data powered by LMI for All

-- You could study for a relevant Higher National Diploma (HND) or degree in procurement, supply or business.
+- You could study for a relevant HND (SCQF Level 8) or degree (SCQF Levels 9-10) in procurement, supply or business.

 - A number of universities offer relevant degree courses which lead to Chartered Institute of Procurement and Supply (CIPS) accreditation.
 Check the CIPS website for details.